MakingSense/makingsense.github.io/4-flows/migration-to-git-flow.md

 ### migration-to-git Flow

-The idea behind this flow, is to allow quickly create a documentation site with useful information for our internal migration.
-All of us are learning about it, so some content could be wrong, but it is easy to fix, right?
+The idea behind this flow, is to allow quickly create a documentation site with useful information for our internal migration, like a wiki.
+All of us are learning about it, so some content could be wrong, but it is easy to fix it, right?

 #### Base branch

 The sources of this site are stored on [GitHub repository](https://github.com/MakingSense/migration-to-git) (I will call it `upstream`).
-When something is pushed to the branch `upstream/gh-pages`, it is automatically published to [the site](http://makingsense.github.io/migration-to-git) by _GiHub Pages_.
+When something is pushed to the branch `upstream/gh-pages`, it is automatically published to [the public site](http://makingsense.github.io/migration-to-git) by _GiHub Pages_.

 #### Simple fixes and permissions